Smooth profinite groups, I: geometrizing Kummer theory

 Let $S=\Spec(A)$ be an affine $G$-scheme, i.e. the ring $A$ is endowed with an action of $G$.

 \begin{defi} Let $n \geq 1$ be an integer.
-We denote by the usal simplex; it is a $G$-set. \end{defi} \begin{defi} A $G$-affine space over $A$ is the data of a $G$-set $X$, equipped with $G$-equivariant barycentric operations, with coefficients in $A$. \\ Concretely, this means that $X$ is given with $G$-equivariant functions, one for each $n \geq 2$, simply denoted by satisfying the usual associativity relations, together with $B_1=\Id_X$. \\ If $G$ is trivial, we just say "affine space over $A$" for "$G$-affine space over $A$".\\ We denote by $X^G \subset X$ the subset consisting of $G$-fixed points.
+We denote by the usal simplex; it is a $G$-set. \end{defi} \begin{defi} A $G$-affine space over $A$ is the data of a $G$-set $X$, equipped with $G$-equivariant barycentric operations, with coefficients in $A$. \\ This means that $X$ is given with $G$-equivariant functions, one for each $n \geq 2$, simply denoted by satisfying the usual associativity relations, together with $B_1=\Id_X$. \\ If $G$ is trivial, we simply say "affine space over $A$" for a $G$-affine space over $A$.\\ Denote by $X^G \subset X$ the subset consisting of $G$-fixed points.
 It is an affine space over $A^G$.

-An affine map $X\stackrel f \lra X'$, between $G$-affine spaces over $A$, is the data of a map compatible with the barycentric operations of $X$ and $X'$. \\We write $\Hom(X,X')$ for the set of such morphisms.
-It is a $G$-affine space, in a natural way.\\ We put The set $\Hom_G(X,X')$ thus consists of $G$-equivariant affine maps $X \lra X'$, also called affine $G$-maps. \\ The collection of $G$-affine spaces over $A$ form a category, having the $G$-sets $\Hom(\cdot ,\cdot)$ as morphisms. \end{defi}
+An affine map $X\stackrel f \to X'$, between $G$-affine spaces over $A$, is the data of a map compatible with the barycentric operations of $X$ and $X'$. \\ The set of such morphisms, $\Hom(X,X')$, is a $G$-affine space, in a natural way.\\ Put It consists of $G$-equivariant affine maps $X \to X'$, also called affine $G$-maps. \\ The collection of $G$-affine spaces over $A$ form a category, having the $G$-sets $\Hom(\cdot ,\cdot)$ as morphisms. \end{defi}

 \begin{ex} It is clear that $(G,A)$-modules are $G$-affine spaces over $A$, in a natural way.
 The $G$-invariant subset $\Delta_n(A) \subset A^n$ is stable under barycentric operations in the free $G$-module $A^n$; it is thus also a $G$-affine space over $A$. \end{ex}